Park Overview

 • Red-faced Woodland Warbler

-The bamboo zone (around 2,500m) and montane forest (above 2,660m) are excellent birding areas.
-Walks range from short 3-hour excursions to longer hikes.
+The bamboo zone (~2,500m) and montane forests (>2,660m) provide prime birding habitat.
+Walks range from short 3-hour excursions to full-day hikes, perfect for both casual and serious birders.

 More of Uganda Destinations